Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 Specify Constraints
 ===================

 Constraints enable you to refine your workflow search by setting specific requirements, such as including or excluding certain tools or operations from a drop-down menu.
 Here, a "tool" refers to a specific software tool, often a single command on a command line.
-An "operation," on the other hand, refers to an EDAM operation, which is a more abstract concept that can be implemented by various tools and other operations within a hierarchical structure.
-This approach lets you enforce specific characteristics in the generated workflows without needing to explicitly mention particular tools.
+An "operation," on the other hand, refers to an EDAM operation, which is a more abstract concept that can be implemented by various tools and have defined relationships with other operations within a hierarchical structure (e.g. *Tag-based peptide identification* is a *Peptide identification*).
+This allow you to require specific functionality of the generated workflows without explicitly mentioning particular tools.

 .. figure:: ./screenshots/constraints.png
    :align: center